To tackle pollution, China to drop pursuit of growth at all costs

 The document, which also pledged to relax its "one-child policy" and further free up its markets, said China would draw an "ecological protection red line" that would limit the economic development of environmentally vulnerable regions.

-Three decades of industrialisation and double-digit growth in China have left the country badly polluted.
+Three decades of industrialization and double-digit growth in China have left the country badly polluted.

 With public anger mounting over a series of scandals involving hazardous smog, contaminated soil and toxic water supplies, China has identified the environment as one of the biggest potential sources of instability.
 But despite a pledge to create a "beautiful China" over the next decade, Beijing continues to struggle to bring polluting state-owned industrial enterprises and growth-obsessed local governments to heel.